 Whether you value his place in history as the all-time saves leader for more than a decade, or you applaud his value as a multi-inning reliever, Smith is worthy of the Hall of Fame.
 He was a great reliever in the early 1980s and he was great a decade later too.

-Tagged with: Baseball Hall of Fame, Chicago Cubs, Lee Smith, Relief Pitchers
+Tags: Baseball Hall of Fame, Chicago Cubs, Lee Smith, Relief Pitchers

 Dan Holmes is an author and baseball historian.
 He previously worked for the National Baseball Hall of Fame and Museum and Major League Baseball.
 He once defeated George Brett in Texas Hold Em poker and faced Phil Niekro's knuckleball.
 He has two daughters and he writes regularly about baseball and many other topics.